What is access control and how can it improve security?

 What is biometric access control?

-LJ: Biometric access control is a developing technology that relies on human characteristics like fingerprint scanning and facial recognition to work alongside or replace traditional means of access.
+Biometric access control is a developing technology that relies on human characteristics like fingerprint scanning and facial recognition to work alongside or replace, traditional means of access.

 The advantages of biometrics are pushing the technology forward rapidly.
 For example, with cards, codes or PINs you can never be completely certain of who has access to the card or who uses the code to gain entry.
 With biometrics you can be certain that only the intended user is given access, resulting in reduced loss and increased accountability.